• Recipes

 More about protein powders:

-Since different types of protein powders bake very differently and this recipe was developed for whey protein concentrate, I do not recommend using whey blend like Quest protein powder (whey/casein blend) or plant-based protein powders.
+Since different types of protein powders bake very differently and this recipe was developed for whey protein concentrate, I do not recommend using a whey blend like Quest protein powder (whey/casein blend) or plant-based protein powders.

 I also don't recommend whey isolates, because they typically bake up dry and rubbery.
 For more details and tips on baking with protein powder, read the best protein powders for baking and sign up to receive our Protein Baking Cheat Sheet.